dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  It is a scientific fact that your body will not absorb cholesterol if you take it from another person's plate.
+  Faith is not believing that God can.
+It is knowing that God will.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (1041 days)